CEO and Director of Meteorology (acting) – Peter Stone

 Group Executive, Enterprise Services – Astrid Heward

-Astrid is acting as our Group Executive, Enterprise Services, and General Counsel.
-This includes Chief Operating Officer and Chief Security Officer responsibilities.
+Astrid is our Group Executive, Enterprise Services, which includes Chief Operating Officer and Chief Security Officer responsibilities.

 Astrid is responsible for human resources, finance, property, health, safety and environment, government relations, corporate communication, legal services, risk management and internal audit.